Preetam3005/Scholarship-finder-and-manager-app--ScholarSphere/README.md

 Future Enhancements

+Contributing

 License

-Overview
+🌟 Overview

-The Scholarship Finder & Manager WebApp is a platform designed to simplify the process of discovering and applying for scholarships.
-It ensures students find scholarships matching their eligibility automatically and allows seamless one-click applications without repeatedly uploading documents.
+Scholarship Finder & Manager is a web application designed to make discovering and applying for scholarships fast, easy, and secure.
+Students can:

-The platform prioritizes security, accessibility, and automation, making it ideal for students from various backgrounds, especially those needing financial support.

-Check the live demo here
-.
+Automatically find scholarships that match their eligibility

+Apply in just one click

+Download PDF summaries of their applications

+Verify identity through secure methods

+Whether you’re a student from a financially constrained background or just want to save time on scholarship applications, this app is built for you!

-Features
+✨ Features

-Automated Scholarship Suggestions: AI-powered recommendation system matching students with scholarships based on their eligibility.
+🎯 AI-Powered Scholarship Suggestions: Matches students with scholarships based on eligibility criteria.

-One-Click Scholarship Registration: Apply for scholarships without repeatedly uploading the same documents.

-Student Verification:
+🖱 One-Click Applications: No repeated document uploads.

+📄 PDF Summaries: Download application details with status.

-Captures student photograph for identification.
+📸 Photo Verification: Students upload their photograph for identification.

-Supports Indian students with optional Aadhaar, ABC ID, and income certificate verification.
+🇮🇳 Indian Student Support: Optional Aadhaar, ABC ID, and income certificate verification.

-Document Management: Keeps track of uploaded documents and application status.

-PDF Download: Generates PDF summary of each scholarship applied with status.

-Secure System:

-Device fingerprinting ensures application authenticity.

-Prevents proxy applications using unique device identifiers.
+🔒 Secure & Authentic: Device fingerprinting prevents proxy applications.

-Responsive Design: Works on desktop, tablet, and mobile devices.
+📱 Responsive Design: Works seamlessly on desktop, tablet, and mobile.

-Technology Stack
+🛠 Technology Stack

 Frontend:

-React.js

-TypeScript
+React.js + TypeScript

 TailwindCSS / Vanilla CSS

 Backend:

-Node.js

-Express.js
+Node.js + Express.js

-Supabase / PostgreSQL for database and authentication
+Supabase / PostgreSQL

 AI Recommendation:

-OpenAI API or custom logic for eligibility matching
+OpenAI API / Custom eligibility matching logic

 Other Tools:

-Vite for project bundling
+Vite for bundling

+Vercel for deployment

 GitHub for version control

-Vercel for deployment

-Installation
+⚡ Installation & Setup

-Clone the repository
+Clone the repo

 git clone https://github.com/yourusername/scholarship-app.git
 cd scholarship-app